What happens on the day

-Once you are all settled and ready to start (around 2.30pm) we will introduce you to our team and give you the necessary Health and Safety notices and helpful information.
+Once you are all settled and ready to start (around 2.30pm) our production team will talk to you over the microphone and give you all the information you will need so that you know what you’re doing.
+Be sure to be as QUIET AS POSSIBLE at this point and listen carefully, you want to be the best don’t you?
 From this point onwards it’s all go!
-You and your choir will have the opportunity to warm-up the vocal chords with the assistance of our Principal Conductor David Lawrence then rehearsals will start straight after the warm-up and finish at 5.00pm.
+You and your choir will have the opportunity to warm-up the vocal chords with the assistance of our Principal Conductor David Lawrence.
+This is where the fun (and hard work) starts.
+We go straight in to rehearsals after the warm-up and finish at 5.00pm.